rototor/pdfbox-graphics2d/README.md

 (which are draw using Graphics2D using this library) with &lt;object&gt; HTML tags.

 ## Changes
+Version 0.20:
+ - Handle null transforms in drawImage() correctly.
+I.e. dont throw a NullPointerException, just ignore the not existing transform.
+ - Cache the different environments for the mapper/drawer/applier.
+This is a minor memory saving.

 Version 0.19:
  - You can now influence the shape fill/draw operations by setting a custom IPdfBoxGraphics2DDrawControl.
 This allows to do different things like e.g. draw an overfill for shapes (i.e. make shapes have a additional border).
 This can